 The LCFS have effectively liaised with the Health Board's Communications Department when reporting cases or fraud trends, to ensure that a consistent approach is taken, and the message is sent out that fraud will not be tolerated within the Health Board.
-This resulted in the positive media coverage of a successful Fraud Case.
+This resulted in the positive media coverage of a successful Fraud Case involving an overpayment of salary.